 \end{theorem}

-While isoperimetric methods provide more powerful techniques to work with, the aforementioned manifestations of the Hoffmann-J{\o}rgensen inequality for Banach spaces also have numerous consequences in estimating the magnitude and behavior of the quantities $\|S_n\|$ and $U_n$, as explained in \cite{HM,KN}, for instance.
+While isoperimetric methods provide more powerful techniques to work with, the aforementioned manifestations of the Hoffmann--J{\o}rgensen inequality for Banach spaces also have numerous consequences in estimating the magnitude and behavior of the quantities $\|S_n\|$ and $U_n$, as explained in \cite{HM,KN}, for instance.

-We now present several motivations behind the present note.
+We now present several motivations behind the present paper.
 First, our main result in Theorem~\ref{Thj} provides an improvement on Theorems~\ref{Thjlt} and~\ref{Thm} above.
 Note, Theorem~\ref{Thm} has a variant via the order statistics of the variables $Y_j := \| X_j \|$ (see \cite{HM}).
 Our result improves on this strengthening as well.

 Second, it is not clear if either of Theorems~\ref{Thjlt} or~\ref{Thm} follows from the other, or if they are even logically related.
 Our result (Theorem~\ref{Thj}) simultaneously unifies and significantly generalizes both of these results.